mcgill-neurotech/2024/software/data_collection_platform/README.md

 If a connection to the LSL EEG stream is lost, reconnecting the stream should automatically allow data collection to continue.

-# Running the data collection platform

-First, make sure to activate the correct conda environment with `conda activate neurotech`

-Then, while the LSL Stream from the OpenBCI is started, run `python main.py` (from the data_collection_platform folder).
-Then, connect to the OpenBCI stream and marker stream with option (4).
-In the `logs/test.log` file in your IDE you should see the following: